 Finding Vulnerabilities: Identify Vulnerable Projects

-The ActiveState Platform provides you with multiple ways to identify vulnerabilities associated with your Python, Perl and Tcl projects:
+The ActiveState Platform is a universal package management solution for Python, Perl and Tcl, currently in Beta.
+It provides you with multiple ways to identify vulnerabilities associated with your open source projects:

 - Email notifications are sent as soon a vulnerability is detected (coming soon)